-The gas normally produced by a battery will explode if a flame or spark is brought near.
-Use only standardized jumper cables and do not smoke or light a match while jump starting.
+- The gas normally produced by a battery will explode if a flame or spark is brought near.
+Use only standardized jumper cables and do not smoke or light a match while jump starting. - Warning: Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Wash hands after handling.